 Today the town boasts narrow winding lanes intermingling around the town to offer pedestrianised shopping areas, large covered market, and gives locals and tourists alike a great place to shop, eat, explore and entertain.

 The town has many large retailers occupying its many shops and stores, with plenty of places for everyone to shop for their favourite designer outfit.
 As well as the main names, the town also offers several independent boutique shops.
-There is plenty of restaurants, cafes and takeaways to choose from to suit all culinary choices.
+There are plenty of restaurants, cafes and takeaways to choose from to suit all culinary choices.
 And the pubs and artisan bars around the town offer a great meeting place to catch up and relax with friends.
 It also offers several large supermarkets for food shopping.

 Carmarthen is also home to the West Wales General Hospital (Glanwili Hospital) which has a state of the art A&E department as well as outpatient and inpatient department with 400 beds and covers all types of major treatments.